SICKAG/sick_ldmrs_laser/README.md

 This stack provides a ROS driver for the SICK LD-MRS series of laser scanners.
 The SICK LD-MRS is a multi-layer, multi-echo 3D laser scanner that is geared towards rough outdoor environments and also provides object tracking.
+The driver also works for the identical devices from IBEO.

 ![](https://www.mysick.com/saqqara/image.aspx?id=im0056631)